ssbc/ssb-secure-partial-replication-impl-spec/README.md

 ### SSB feed replicator

-The purpose of this module is to figure out how to replicate a specific feed, by taking into account: claims, available replication posibilties of remote peers (EBT, history stream, subset replication) and local configuration choices.
+The purpose of this module is to figure out how to replicate a specific identity, by taking into account: meta feed support (indexes), claims, available replication posibilties of remote peers (EBT, history stream, subset replication) and local configuration choices.

 Local configuration could include things like:
  - what hops to always do full replication
  - what hops to never do full replication even if partial replication is not available

 This module needs some kind of status to see what it is doing.

-One starting point for this module would be [feed-syncer](https://github.com/arj03/ssb-browser-core/blob/master/feed-syncer.js).
+The good thing about indexes is that it is natural points that has a linear seq like old feeds and this means that we don't need to store extra state like the potential browser-core starting point for this module [feed-syncer](https://github.com/arj03/ssb-browser-core/blob/master/feed-syncer.js).

 ### Fixed SSB-ebt